* This is the Professional Version. *

 Noninvasive imaging tests include conventional ultrasonography, CT, and MRI and should include cross-sectional views.
 These tests can detect evidence of cirrhosis and portal hypertension, such as splenomegaly and varices.
 However, they are not sensitive for moderate or even advanced fibrosis if splenomegaly and varices are absent.
 Although fibrosis may appear as altered echogenicity on ultrasonography or heterogeneity of signal on CT, these findings are nonspecific and may indicate only liver parenchymal fat.

-New technologies can increase the accuracy of ultrasonography and MRI for detecting fibrosis or early cirrhosis; they include ultrasound elastography, MRI elastography, and acoustic radiation force impulse imaging.
+New technologies can increase the accuracy of ultrasonography and MRI for detecting fibrosis or early cirrhosis; they include ultrasound elastography, magnetic resonance elastography, and acoustic radiation force impulse imaging.
 For these tests, acoustic vibrations are applied to the abdomen with a probe.
 How rapidly these vibrations are transmitted through liver tissue is measured—an indication of how stiff (ie, fibrosed) the liver is.
-Ultrasound elastography and MRI elastography are gaining acceptance by insurance providers as documentation of hepatic fibrosis justifying treatment with costly new interferon-free drugs for viral hepatitis.
+Ultrasound elastography and magnetic resonance elastography are gaining acceptance by insurance providers as documentation of hepatic fibrosis justifying treatment with costly new interferon-free drugs for viral hepatitis.

 Liver biopsy remains the gold standard for diagnosing and staging hepatic fibrosis and for diagnosing the underlying liver disorder causing fibrosis.
 However, liver biopsy is invasive, resulting in a 10 to 20% risk of minor complications (eg, postprocedural pain) and a 0.5 to 1% risk of serious complications (eg, significant bleeding).
 Also, liver biopsy is limited by sampling error and imperfect interobserver agreement in interpretation of histologic findings.
 Thus, liver biopsy may not always be done.